sergiobayona/easy_talk/README.md

 Key Features
 * Intuitive Schema Definition: Use Ruby classes and methods to define JSON Schema documents easily.
-* LLM Function Support: Ideal for integrating with Large Language Models (LLMs) such as OpenAI’s GPT series.
+* LLM Function Support: Ideal for integrating with Large Language Models (LLMs) such as OpenAI's GPT series.
 EasyTalk enables you to effortlessly create JSON Schema documents describing the inputs and outputs of LLM function calls.
 * Schema Composition: Define EasyTalk models and reference them in other EasyTalk models to create complex schemas.
-* Validation: Write validations using ActiveModel’s validations.
+* Validation: Write validations using ActiveModel's validations.

 Inspiration
 Inspired by Python's Pydantic library, EasyTalk brings similar functionality to the Ruby ecosystem, providing a Ruby-friendly approach to JSON Schema operations.